 While their dominant side is focused on exploring and understanding reality through interacting with it, ESTPs’ introverted feelings can be easily repressed by their more extroverted senses.

-People-pleasers at heart, they want to make other people happy but don’t always realize that what makes them happy might differ from others.
+People-pleasers at heart, want to make other people happy but don’t always realize that what makes them happy might differ from others.

 This leads to a propensity for doing things like selfless acts without considering how they would feel about those actions if done for themselves as well.